julelang/manual/src/common-concepts/slices.md

 ```
 my_slice[2:10]
 ```
-The example at above, slices items starts at `2` to `10` The `10` index is not included.
-So if you want slice all components of slice after the index `2`, give length of slice.
+At the example above, slice items start at `2` to `10` The `10` index is not included.
+So if you want to slice all components of a slice after the index `2`, the length of the slice needs to be given.

 ### Auto Indexing
-If you don't give the start index expression, accepts as `0`.
+If you don't give the start index expression, `0` is assumed.
-If you don't give the to index expression, accepts as length.
+If you don't give the 'to index' expression, the whole length is assumed.

 For example:
 ```